Advice firms are investing in technology, but adoption isn’t keeping up

 What stronger adoption looks like

-Adoption improves when technology feels natural to use rather than like another layer of effort.
+Adoption improves when technology feels easy to use, not like extra work.

-For wealth management firms, this usually means communication, document sharing, and client interaction happening in one place, within a process that feels intuitive enough to become the default.
+For wealth management firms, this usually means communication, document sharing, and client interaction happening in one place, in a way that becomes the default way of working.
 The goal is not to force behaviour through policy alone.
 It is to make the platform useful, connected, and relevant enough to the adviser process that people choose to use it consistently.

 When that happens, the operational benefit becomes clearer.
 Processes are easier to oversee.
 Communication is easier to follow.
 The client experience becomes more consistent because the system is reinforcing the workflow rather than competing with it.